-Valerie has been a business entity formation lawyer for 30+ years.
+Valerie L. Kramer, a seasoned Business Entity Formation Attorney with over 30 years of experience, offers invaluable guidance to entrepreneurs and business owners in Orange County.
+By leveraging her expertise, you can establish a solid legal foundation for your business, ensuring protection for your personal assets and setting the stage for long-term success.
 She offers free phone consultations at (714) 395-5669 where you can discuss the types of incorporations possible, the tax implications of each type, and answer all your business entity questions.
 You can then choose to sit-down with attorney Kramer later, or instruct her in the phone call to begin the incorporation process immediately with no office visit needed.
 The entire incorporation process can be done by phone and email.

 What if you have significant growth?
 Do you want your tax preparation to remain simple, while significantly lessening the chances for and IRS audit?
 What –exactly– are you trying to accomplish?